 Dataset produced: September 2023.

-FBG: Bottom Gillnets
+FBG: Bottom Gillnet Fishing

 Gillnets consist of a panel of netting that is suspended vertically in the water column with floats at the top and weights at the bottom.
 The netting is designed to entangle fish by catching them behind the gills, preventing them from escaping.
 Bottom gillnets are usually set on the seafloor and are anchored using weights or anchors to keep them in place.